Monique Moore, PhD

 Overall, I believe in holistic approaches to psychological health and encourage attention to physical, nutritional, environmental (work or home satisfaction), and relationship health along with therapy.
 Ultimately, my goal is to help you not just to survive, but to thrive.

 Training and Experience

 Dr. Moore obtained her doctorate in Clinical Psychology from the University of North Carolina, Chapel Hill.
 She completed her internship training at the Hunter Holmes McGuire Veterans Affairs Medical Center in Richmond, Virginia.
 Before starting private practice in 2009, Dr. Moore has provided counseling in various settings to include: The Washington, DC VA Hospital and The UNC Student Counseling Center.
-In conjunction with therapy work, Dr. Moore has worked to research best practices for preventing and treating psychological health conditions at the Walter Reed Army Institute of Research in Silver Spring, Maryland, and at the Psychological Health Centers of Excellence in Silver Spring, Maryland.
+In conjunction with therapy work, Dr. Moore has worked to research best practices for preventing and treating psychological health conditions at the Walter Reed Army Institute of Research in Silver Spring, Maryland, and at the Psychological Health Centers of Excellence (PHCoE) in Silver Spring, Maryland.

 Publications and Presentations

 Moore, M., Pinder, E., & Kelly, A. (November, 2018).
 Career Worry as a Barrier to Seeking Treatment for Psychological Health Concerns in the US Military.
 AMSUS: The Society of Federal Health Professionals.
 Retrieved from: https://www.pdhealth.mil/sites/default/files/images/AMSUS%20Final%20Poster-Moore-v1_PRINT_508.pdf

 Bates, M, Moore, M. & Cougle, J. (February 2017).
 Transforming Anger: Proven Strategies.
 Monthly Webinar for the Defense Centers of Excellence.